mala23/iad-notes/15HS/15HS_3_designTheory/presentation01.md

 - it is given form and structures by the designers own thoughts, considerations, and actions
 - it’s influenced by people’s habits, traditions, and practice
 - design theory can be seen as knowledge that can liberate from preconceived conceptions of how the design process should be
-- it also functions as a conceptional tool to create order in a chaotic
+- it also functions as a conceptional tool to create order in a chaotic world of practice